 How we help advertisers minimize risk

-The first of its kind in the industry, the program ensures that advertisers don’t pay for suspicious traffic, and additionally solves for a complicated dispute process where advertisers are forced to check data indicating potential fraud with media partners and prove fraud was committed source by source in order to recover their spend.
+The first of its kind in the industry, the program ensures that advertisers don’t pay for suspicious traffic, and additionally solves for a complicated dispute process where advertisers are forced to check data indicating potential fraud with media partners and prove mobile ad fraud was committed source by source in order to recover their spend.

 With ironSource Active Protect, advertisers are automatically re-credited with any money spent on installs deemed fraudulent according to the program’s thresholds.
 Membership to the program and access to fraud prevention is free.